goutham1454/Gouti1454_Data_Science/README.md

-# Gouti1454_R_data_science
+# Gouti1454_data_science
-R- Programing examples are placed in the repository.
+Pythaon and R- Programing examples are placed in the repository.
 To see the graphs and results download and view "*.HTML" files